wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 Here’s why:

 *   Minimal setup.
-Simply activate the plugin and place the shortcode [contact-form] on any post or page.
+Simply activate the plugin and place the shortcode [cscf-contact-form] on any post or page.

 *   **Safe**.
 All input entered by your user  is stripped back to minimise as far as possible the likelihood of any malicious user attempting to inject a script into your website.
 You can turn on reCAPTCHA to avoid your form being abused by bots.